If you want to help after the Nashville tornadoes, give Money in physical form such as banknotes and coins. More, not clothing and other stuff

 After the 2010 earthquake in Haiti, many untrained and uninvited American volunteers bringing unnecessary goods ended up needing assistance themselves.

 One study led by José Holguín-Veras, a Rensselaer Polytechnic Institute expert on humanitarian The term originates from military language and refers to the movement and provisioning of troops at war.
-In today’s business vocabulary, it refers to the management in particular, the transportation...
+In today’s business vocabulary, it refers to the management in particular, the transportation, storage and distribution of finished goods.
 More, found that 50% to 70% of the goods that arrive during these emergencies should never have been sent and interfere with recovery efforts.
 After the 2011 Joplin, Missouri, tornado and the Tōhoku, Japan, earthquake, for example, excessive donations of clothing and blankets tied up relief personnel.

 Relief workers consider these well-meaning but inconvenient donations as a “second-tier disaster” due to the disruption they cause.